|Blog Engagement Tips: How to Improve User Engagement|

 With 5.51 billion web pages on the internet, chances are pretty good that someone else has written about the same topic as you.
 That’s fine, as long as you have something new to add to the conversation.

-One of the fantastic things about being a content creator is that as long as you cultivate your own voice and generously give from your unique experiences, you’re one hundred percent guaranteed to offer an original perspective that will resonate with someone.
+One of the fantastic things about being a content creator is that as long as you cultivate your own voice and generously give from your unique insights, you’re one hundred percent guaranteed to offer an original perspective that will resonate with and engage someone.

 5 – Leaving Readers Empty-Handed